danbaryaakov/bean-runner/site/GETTING_STARTED.md

     private Step3 step3;

     public void run() {
-        log.info("This step will run after steps 2 and 3 are complete");
+        log.info("This step will run after steps 2 and 3 are completed successfully");
     }

 }